IBM-Bluemix-Docs/va/va_index.md

 # Managing image security with Vulnerability Advisor
 {: #va_index}

-Vulnerability Advisor checks the security status of container images before deployment.
+Vulnerability Advisor checks the security status of container images that are provided by IBM, third parties, or added by your organization's registry namespace.
 {:shortdesc}

+When you add an image to a namespace, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
+If security issues are found, instructions are provided to help fix the reported vulnerability.
+You can still deploy containers from vulnerable images, but keep in mind that those containers might be attacked or compromised.

 ## About Vulnerability Advisor